master-hax/compose-wireguard-deluge/README.md

 ## how it works

 the `torrent-client` (Deluge) service shares the network stack of the `vpn-sidecar` service (Wireguard), which is tunneled through your VPN provider. to maintain local connectivity to the `torrent-client` container's web UI, we proxy to it to through the `web-proxy` service (Nginx) using [Docker container links](https://docs.docker.com/network/links/).

+## note: an [OpenVPN version](https://github.com/master-hax/compose-openvpn-deluge) is also available